SumanthChary/flowmind-original/MIGRATION_INSTRUCTIONS.md

 ## Steps to Fix:

 1. **Open Supabase Studio**
-   - Go to your Supabase project dashboard
+   - Go to your Supabase project dashboard at https://supabase.com/dashboard
    - Navigate to the "SQL Editor" tab

 2. **Execute the Migration**